Focus on the coach

 Q. Do you offer a kids program?

 A. Jeet Academy has a BJJ kids program for 5 years+ old to teens.
-Please contact Jeet Academy directly.
+Please contact Jeet Academy directly via the link on the main page.

 Q. Do you offer workshops/seminars?